When I first started in the VPN industry, finding a provider that was suitable for Linux operating systems was almost impossible.

 ExpressVPN is considered one of the best VPN services in the industry for a variety of reasons, not solely for Linux use.

-It also has a major server network with over 90 locations covered that allows you to hide your identity, bypass censorship, and more.
+It also has a major server network with over 90 server locations covered that allows you to hide your identity, bypass censorship, and more.

 It features a very user-friendly command-line interface, and it is intuitive.